Azure-Samples/aks-store-demo/README.md

 This application is inspired by another demo app called [Red Dog](https://github.com/Azure/reddog-code).

+> [!NOTE]
-> Note: This is not meant to be an example of perfect code to be used in production, but more about showing a realistic application running in AKS.
+> This is not meant to be an example of perfect code to be used in production, but more about showing a realistic application running in AKS.

 <!--
 To walk through a quick deployment of this application, see the [AKS Quickstart](https://learn.microsoft.com/azure/aks/learn/quick-kubernetes-deploy-cli).